-Write down the facts and incidents details or respond to the allegations against you in an affidavit, we can only review them • Make decisions on your behalf or give you specific legal advice or make decisions on the direction of your case on your behalf • Speak or communicate by any means on your behalf as your agent unless you consent to us to do so • Support you in-person at the court events and mediation • Speak on your behalf in court, unless the Judge permits us to do so • We cannot act as witness in your court proceedings.
+We cannot write down the facts and any incidents details or respond to the allegations against you in an affidavit, we can only review them We cannot make decisions on your behalf or give you specific legal advice or make decisions on the direction of your case on your behalf.
+We cannot Speak or communicate by any means on your behalf as your agent unless you consent to us to do so.
+We cannot speak on your behalf in court, unless the Judge permits us to do so • We cannot act as witness in your family court proceedings.

 In summary, Self-representation is not only about knowing how to complete forms and file them in the court, as many do believe so.
 Anyone is able to represent themselves but NOT everyone capable to do it right without help and guidance.
 Please check Self-representation Guide page to know what is involved with self-representation in the Family court or speak to us about it.
 You can also attend any of our Workshops

 Our services cover all New Zealand.
 We provide services to clients nationwide, through online chat / email/video and phone.